Come As We Are Ministries

 A Mighty Fortress is Our Church

-A mighty fortress is our Church, a bulwark segregating; our helper not amid the flood of mortal ills prevaling.
-For still our ancient foe doth surely work us woe; its strategies are great, intent to isolate, on earth is not its equal.
+helper not amid the flood of mortal ills prevaling.
+For still our ancient foe doth surely work us woe; its strategies are

-And though the church, with experts filled, should promise to divide us, we will not fear, for God hath willed his truth and Love to guide us.
-The Prince of Darkness grim, we tremble not for him; his rage we can endure, Man's strategy unsure, God's Holy Word unite us.
-(2 Corinthians 5:18 ff)
+divide us, we will not fear, for God hath willed his truth and Love to guide us.
+The Prince of Darkness grim, we tremble not

 BJ Maxwell